Poetry review – THE POINT OF THE STICK: Thomas Ovans enjoys Neil Fulwood’s poetic sketches of famous conductors

 New York City Ballet at Sadlers Wells.
 Review by Julia Pascal.
 George Balanchine founded New York City Ballet and gave us classical technique without classical narratives.
 His work is described as neo-classic or even anti-classic.
 But since his death in 1983 the Company has been looking at other creatives to provide Company identity.

-By Barbara Lewis • music, musicals, performance, theatre, year 2024 • Tags: Barbara Lewis, music, musicals, performance, theatre
+By Julia Pascal • music, opera, theatre, year 2024 • Tags: Julia Pascal, music, opera, theatre